jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 Here is a breakdown of the function's parameters:

-- `probabilities`: A string or list of strings representing the file names of prediction results to extract probabilities from.
+- `probabilities`: A string or a list of strings representing the file names of prediction results to extract probabilities from.
 - `ground_truth`: A string representing the path to the ground truth file.
 - `ground_truth_metadata`: A string representing the path to the ground truth metadata file.
 - `ground_truth_split`: An integer representing the type of ground truth split.
 It can be `0` for the training split, `1` for the validation split, or `2` for the test split.